Good Practices for Healthy Soil

 Regenerative Land Use Planning

 Designing an efficient, well-organized working environment requires careful planning.
 Each area interacts with the others, and their placement becomes increasingly fixed.
-Water must be delivered along the shortest path to all intended destinations; compost materials should be arranged around the central heap; rotation grazing plots need a central feed and water source; and pollinator plants must be positioned to receive optimal sunlight throughout the year.
+Water must be delivered along the shortest path to all intended destinations; compost materials should be arranged around the central heap; rational grazing plots need a central feed and water source; and pollinator plants must be positioned to receive optimal sunlight throughout the year.

-making a difference
+making a difference?

 Are we?
 Not on a global scale, no, but certainly on a local one.
 Multiply that by millions, and real change is possible.
 The biggest shift will likely come through technological advancements, as most people aren’t willing to sacrifice too much comfort or lifestyle for something that feels abstract.